finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

 # **patch_chart_of_accounts**
 > ChartOfAccounts patch_chart_of_accounts(scope, code, operation)

-[EXPERIMENTAL] PatchChartOfAccounts: Patch a Chart of Accounts.
+[EARLY ACCESS] PatchChartOfAccounts: Patch a Chart of Accounts.

 Update fields on a Chart of Accounts.
 The behaviour is defined by the JSON Patch specification.
 Currently supported fields are: DisplayName, Description.